brianprice88/Mini-Apps/README.md

 This is a project I completed as a student at hackreactor.
-Challenges 2 and 3 were done individually over the course of one day.
-Challenges 1, 4 and b1/b2 were substituted with separate projects.
+Each app was built in a day.

+MOVIE LIST:

+Keep track of your favorite movies by adding, removing, and searching.

+NPM install,

+NPM run build (to run webpack),

+NPM start (to start server)

+CSV REPORT GENERATOR:

-Challenge 2: build a client-server app that generates CSV reports from JSON data
+Build a client-server app that generates CSV reports from JSON data

-npm install,
+NPM install,

-npm run react-dev (to run webpack),
+NPM run react-dev (to run webpack),

-npm start (to start server)
+NPM start (to start server)

+MULTISTEP CHECKOUT EXPERIENCE:

-Challenge 3: build a single-page app that takes a user through a series of forms that simulate a shopping cart checkout experience.
+Build a single-page app that takes a user through a series of forms that simulate a shopping cart checkout experience.

-npm install,
+NPM install,

-npm run build (to rub webpack),
+NPM run build (to run webpack),

 mysql -u root < schema.sql (to create the database),

-npm start (to start server)
+NPM start (to start server)